 The article you are about to read was contributed by yours truly in February 2016 as part of the flagship release of (what was intended to be) a monthly Horror e-zine.
 This project was spearheaded by the late James “Doc Terror” Harris, but sadly never took off.
-Seeing as how HorrorSexy.com is now defunct (and most likely vanishing from the web in early 2018), I thought it best to port this article over to the Vault archives before it was lost forever.
+Seeing as how HorrorSexy.com has now vanished from the web, I thought it best to port this article over to the Vault archives before it was lost forever.

 When you watch as many genre films as I have, you begin to view things a bit differently.
 Suddenly cinematic trash becomes treasure, heroes become villains (or vice versa), and answers are sought to an endless series of unresolved plot threads.
 While thinking on such things I’m often confronted by these two simple words: “WHAT IF?”